 Legal Ombudsman, PO Box 6806, Wolverhampton, WV1 9WJ

 Telephone : 0300 555 0333

 Website : www.legalombudsman.org.uk

-If you are not satisfied in regards to our fees, you have the right to challenge the fees by applying to the court for an assessment of the bill under part 3 of the Solicitors Act 1974.
+Additionally if you are not satisfied with regards to our fees, you have the right to challenge the fees by applying to the court for an assessment of the bill under part 3 of the Solicitors Act 1974.

 The Solicitors Regulation Authority can also help if you are concerned about our behaviour.
 Further details can be found on the SRA website.

 Alternative complaints bodies (such as Promediate, www.promediate.co.uk) exist which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.